 Most other nationalities should contact the nearest Moldovan embassy or consulate.
 In October, during the Moldovan Wine Festival, there is a visa free regime for visitors to the festival.
 Note that you must still apply and be accepted for a visa in advance, but there is no fee for processing the visa.
 Also note that still it's not possible to get a visa upon arrival when entering by train!For more information check the Moldovan Tourist website.

-Check the latest situation about travelling to Transdnistria, the self-declared autonomous region in the west of the country.
+Check the latest situation about travelling to Transnistria, the self-declared autonomous region in the west of the country.
 Different visa rules might apply here.

 See also: Money Matters